kgabriel-hashicorp/demo-root-module/README.md

 # demo-root-module

-### Overview
-This repository contains the standards we recommend having for a root module in Terraform.

-* Proper Terraform configuration files and formats
-* Recommended CI Checks
-* Release Management Implementation and Examples
-* Module Ownership

-This is a root module that will consume the terraform-aws-app module

 ### What is a root module?
 * The terraform configuration that is actually applied and will have the terraform state.
 * This is the top-level module that calls other modules (child modules)